p1tsi/wormhole/README.md

 Some functionalities could not give precise and complete results (for example, network or sqlite hooking modules).

+### Architecture

+The main componets of Wormhole are a GUI (TODO), wormhole-core, which is the main controller of the system, and wormhole-agent, which is a JS frida agent injected inside processes to be explored.

 ### Usage
 Build the project with `make`.